aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odt-to-xlt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting ODT to XLT is a common requirement for Python developers.
+ODT is an open document format used for documents, presentations, and spreadsheets.
+It is an open standard for document exchange and is used by many applications.
+XLT is a Microsoft Excel format used for spreadsheets.
+It is a proprietary format and is used by Microsoft Excel and other applications.
+Converting ODT to XLT allows users to open and edit the document in Microsoft Excel.

+<h2>How Aspose.Total helps for odt to xlt conversion</h2>
-For a Python developer, who is trying to add a ODT to XLT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert ODT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process from ODT to XLT.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert ODT file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+Aspose.Words for Python via .NET API is a powerful Word processing API that enables developers to create, read, edit, and convert Word documents without using Microsoft Word.
+It supports a wide range of document formats including DOC, DOCX, ODT, HTML, and PDF.
+It also provides features such as document manipulation, mail merge, and document protection.

+Aspose.Cells for Python via .NET API is a powerful Excel processing API that enables developers to create, read, edit, and convert Excel documents without using Microsoft Excel.
+It supports a wide range of document formats including XLS, XLSX, ODS, HTML, and PDF.
+It also provides features such as document manipulation, mail merge, and document protection.

+Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps developers to automate the conversion process from ODT to XLT.
+It provides a powerful set of APIs that enable developers to create, read, edit, and convert documents without using Microsoft Office.
+It supports a wide range of document formats and provides features such as document manipulation, mail merge, and document protection.

 {{% /blocks/products/pf/feature-page-summary %}}